tichopad/ts-tracelytics/README.md

 # ts-tracelytics

-A Deno CLI tool to analyze TypeScript build trace files and identify performance bottlenecks.
+A Deno CLI tool to analyze Typescript build trace files and identify performance bottlenecks.

 ## Features

-- Parse TypeScript build trace files (generated with `--generateTrace` flag)
+- Parse Typescript (`tsc`) build trace files (generated with `--generateTrace` flag)
-- Calculate total time spent in each compilation phase
+- Calculate build time metrics across various compilation phases
+- Identify slowest operations, files, and module resolutions
-- Identify files and modules that took the longest to process
+- Categorize files by type and track processing statistics
-- Count the total number of files processed
-- Output statistics in JSON format or as colorful terminal output
+- Output data as colorful terminal output or structured JSON

+## Motivation

+If you need a way to easily get basic statistics about your Typescript builds, this is the thing.
+I'd also recommend checking out the official [`@typescript/analyze-trace` tool](https://www.npmjs.com/package/@typescript/analyze-trace).

 ## Installation